indrajit-maity/student-info-system/README.md

-# 🎓 Student Information System — MERN Mini Project
+# 🎓 Student Information System

 > A modern, responsive, animated Student Information System built with the MERN stack using **JavaScript, React, Node.js, Express, MongoDB, and pure CSS**.